4 Team Building Myths to Bust

 Still not convinced?
 Here’s another cool example for you!

 Millennials Are Bored

 Don’t believe all of the assumptions made about the millennial generation.
-The workforce has seen quite an uptick in millennial employment, and with such invasion has come a cultural shift in team building importance.
-Studies found that millennial employees place high value work culture and see team building activities as a great method of employee retention (read more on how to keep millennials tuned-in to team building in our recent blog post).
+The workforce has seen quite an uptick in millennial employment, and with such invasion has come to a cultural shift in its importance.
+Studies found that millennial employees place high-value work culture and see team building activities as a great method of employee retention (read more on how to keep millennials tuned-in to team building in our recent blog post).
 Don’t look the other way when it comes to catering to younger employees, especially if you don’t want high turnover in your employment.
-They value the professional relationships they can create during team building more than you may think.
+They value the professional relationships they can create during these events more than you may think.

 It’s time to put all the myths and concerns behind, and start incorporating team building into your work culture!